 In 1973, the whole market operation moved to a soulless new facility at Nine Elms, south of the Thames near Vauxhall, and Frenzy has gone on to become an invaluable record of the old market as it had been for decades.

 Many of the locations are still recognisable, however.
-The Globe, 37 Bow Street, the public house from which Blaney (Jon Finch) is sacked from his job as a barman by landlord Felix Forsythe (Bernard Cribbins – far nastier than he was as Stationmaster Perks in The Railway Children), is serving pints again after being closed for several years (though it’s been substantially renovated since the film was made here in 1972).
+The pub at 37 Bow Street, from which Blaney (Jon Finch) is sacked from his job as a barman by landlord Felix Forsythe (Bernard Cribbins – far nastier than he was as Stationmaster Perks in The Railway Children), is serving pints again after being closed for several years, although it's been revamped as The Bow Street Tavern.

-By the way, don't confuse this pub with the other Globe, in Borough south of the Thames, which was home to Bridget in Bridget Jones’s Diary.
+At least, people no longer confuse this pub with The Globe, in Borough south of the Thames, which was home to Bridget in Bridget Jones’s Diary.